Like teltarif.de As reported at the Freenet annual results press conference, Congstar will be able to offer LTE in the Telekom network from March 6.

 LTE will come as an option (probably with costs) under the working name "Speed" - the speed behind it will probably be 50 MBit/s.
 This is significantly less than the maximum speed of the Telekom network, and not much more than the 42 Mbit/s that Congstar offers in the data turbo via HSDPA.
 It remains to be seen whether the LTE support will also enable VoLTE.

-In addition to Congstar, Freenet brands such as Mobilcom-Debitel, Klarmobil and others are also to be given the opportunity to use LTE, especially for low-cost tariffs - Freenet also sees this as a competitive advantage over competitors such as 1&1, which cannot currently offer an LTE option in the Vodafone network.
-But if Telekom submits, it is only a matter of time before Vodafone follows suit.
+In addition to Congstar, Freenet brands such as Mobilcom-Debitel, Klarmobil and others are also to be given the option of LTE use, especially for low-cost rates - Freenet also sees this as a competitive advantage over competitors such as 1&1, which cannot currently offer an LTE option in the Vodafone network.
+However, if Deutsche Telekom leads the way, it is only a matter of time before Vodafone follows suit.

 Congstar has now introduced the "high-speed" option, which enables data transfer rates of up to 50 Mbps.
 The 300 MBit/s that the Telekom network provides at the maximum are reserved for the main brand.